renato0307/learning-go/it7-cli-api-configuration.md

 ```

 The `initConfig` will read the configuration from the
-`$HOME/.learning-go-cli.yaml` file and it will create it if does not exist.
+`$HOME/.learning-go-cli.yaml` file.
+If the configuration file will created, if
+does not exist.

 ## Unit testing